Hauntingly Beautiful Photography: 20 Shots That Showcase Canada’s Spooky Side

-We asked our readers to send in their most frightening Canadian photography, and they rose to the challenge!
-From fog shrouded forests to creepy abandoned cottages, these 20 striking shots celebrate the spooky side of the Great White North.
+We asked our contributors to share their most frightening Canadian photography, and they rose to the challenge!
+From fog shrouded forests to creepy abandoned cottages, these striking shots celebrate the spooky side of the Great White North.

 In the Dead of Night

 Photographer Bob Wall of Terrace, British Columbia, writes: “St. Paul’s Church under a starry night.
 This church originated in 1882 and is located at a small native community at Kitwanga, B.C.
 It has a separate bell tower in front of the church.”
-Thanks for sharing, Bob!
+Thanks for sharing this hauntingly beautiful image, Bob!

-Photographer Norman Dyrvik of Sherwood Park, Alberta, writes: “When you’re trying to take photos of the start of the Aurora, hear a noise and switch on your flashlight and see this guy less than ten feet away.”
-This would terrify us too, Norman!
-Don’t miss our collection of great Canadian bird stories.
+This nocturnal prowler was the last thing photographer Norman Dyrvik of Sherwood Park, Alberta, set out to capture on camera.
+“When you’re trying to take photos of the start of the Aurora, hear a noise and switch on your flashlight and see this guy less than ten feet away.”
+This would startle us too, Norman!

-This shot by John Pelechosky of Edmonton is the perfect example of why cemeteries can be both beautiful and spooky.
-In fact, here are eight of Canada’s prettiest cemeteries.
+This shot by John Pelechosky of Edmonton is the perfect showcase of how cemeteries can be both beautiful and spooky.

-Photographer Kim Goslin of Burns Lake, B.C. stumbled upon this lone bird on an old Poplar tree during one of her autumn walks.
+Photographer Kim Goslin of Burns Lake, B.C., stumbled upon this lone bird on a gnarled old poplar tree during one of her autumn walks.
 Spooky, indeed!

 Itsy Bitsy Spider

-Mel Diotte really nailed our “Spooky” Theme Pic Challenge!
-In this beautifully composed photo, he used a time exposure to capture both the abandoned old farmhouse and the stars in the night sky above.
-If you love this shot, don’t miss these eerily gorgeous abandoned churches.
+In this beautifully composed photo, Mel used a time exposure to capture both the abandoned old farmhouse and the stars in the night sky above.

 Joyce Stolte of Edmonton captured these low-flying clouds near the North Saskatchewan River.
 They may look beautiful from afar, but we wouldn’t want to drive through them!

-You can see more of Joyce’s gorgeous snaps in this gallery of great Canadian fall photography.
+You can see more of Joyce’s gorgeous snaps in this showcase of fall pictures.

 This dilapidated farmhouse captured by Deb Sandau of Red Deer, Alberta, seems abandoned.
 But look a bit closer and you’ll find it’s anything but.
 Brrrr!

 In the mood for a scary story or two?
-Check out the best ghost walks across Canada.
+Check out the best ghost tours across Canada.

-Photographer Beverly Lafortune of Kanata, Ontario, writes: “This picture was taken in Coaticook, Quebec, at the Forest de Lumiere.
+Photographer Beverly Lafortune of Kanata, Ontario, writes: “This picture was taken in Coaticook, Quebec, at the Foresta Lumina.
 Magical things happened as you walked through the forest of light.
 This was a holographic of a woman dancing around.”
 Thanks for sharing, Beverly!
-Here are 10 things you absolutely must do the next time you’re in Quebec.

-Through photographic skill and some neat post-production trickery, Linda Sweeney of Miramichi, New Brunswick, created this image worthy of a Hollywood horror film.
+Through photographic skill and some neat post-production trickery, Linda Sweeney of Miramichi, New Brunswick, composed this image worthy of a Hollywood horror film.
 Yikes!

 Into the Fog

 This shot proves that a forest can be creepy even during daylight!
-Heather Loewen of Lloydminster, Alberta, captured this atmospheric photo in Collingwood, Ontario.
+Heather Loewen captured this hauntingly beautiful photo during a walk in the woods in Collingwood, Ontario.

 Norma Keith captured an angry sky over Baltimore, Ontario.
 Batten down the hatches!